lakshmiprasanth9222/lakshmiprasanth9222/README.md

--  Hi there 👋
-- Glad to see you here!
-- I'm lakshmi prasanth,you may adress me as lakshmi!
 -📕 Currently , I'm learning advanced data science and artificial intelligence with IBM certification.
 -🎓I'm pursuing distance education in master of business administration from amity university,Noida.
 -⚙️ I have general skills such as statistics, machine learning , deep learning and technical skills such as c programming, python, big data, spark, time series, SQL, MongoDB